ediha17/ediha17/README.md

-# My greatest fear...
+## My greatest fear...
 The Norminette :fearful:

 *Passionate about technology and programming, modular architecture, and writing clean, robust code.*

+My career in software development is driven by a deep curiosity about technology and how code interacts with it.
+I’m currently fully immersed in the 42 methodology as a student at the Barcelona campus, prioritizing peer-to-peer and self-taught learning.
+When i enter in 42, I discover my greatest fear...
+The Norminette :skull:.

 ---